An Empirical Bayes Method for Chi-Squared Data: Tweedie's Formula for Chi-squared Data

-The preceding formula can be employed to estimate the posterior mean after estimating the 1st and 2nd derivatives of log-density by the sample data.
-The other useful expression of the posterior mean involving the derivatives of marginal log likelihood is given by the following corollary, which comes from the second equation of (\ref{e2j}). \begin{corollary} The posterior mean under model (\ref{model}) can also be written as
+The formula (\ref{pmean2}) can be employed to estimate the posterior mean after estimating the 1st and 2nd derivatives of log-density by the sample data.
+The other useful expression of the posterior mean is given by the following corollary. \begin{corollary} Under the same conditions as Theorem \ref{pm_thm}, the posterior mean of the model (\ref{model}) can also be written as

-\end{corollary} Equation (\ref{pmean2a}) reveals the fact that the posterior mean of the effect size achieves bias correction for chi-squared statistic in two steps, which is totally new to what we know about Tweedie's formula for normally distributed data.
-Specifically, equation (\ref{pmean2a}) accomplishes the bias correction in two steps.
-The first step is a two-layer multiplicative adjustment of $x$ and the second step is the deduction by a reduced null degrees of freedom times the first layer of multiplicative adjustment.

-The next lemma is useful in comparing the magnitude of multiplicative adjustment between the two layers. \begin{lemma} If the marginal density $g_k$ is log concave, then the derivative of marginal log likelihood $l'_k(x)>l'_{k-2}(x)$ for each $x>0$. \end{lemma} {\it Proof.}\;\; Since
+\end{corollary} Equation (\ref{pmean2a}) reveals that the posterior mean achieves bias correction in two steps, which is totally new to Tweedie's formula for normally distributed data.
+The first step is a two-layer multiplicative adjustment of $x$, followed by a deduction by a reduced null degrees of freedom times the first layer of multiplicative adjustment.
+The next lemma is useful in comparing the two layers of multiplicative adjustment. \begin{lemma} If the marginal density $g_k$ is log concave, then the derivative of marginal log likelihood $l'_k(x)>l'_{k-2}(x)$ for each $x>0$. \end{lemma} {\it Proof.}\;\; Since

 it is sufficient to prove that $g_{k-2}(x)/g_k(x)>g_{k-4}(x)/g_{k-2}(x)$ for each positive $x$ value.

 Log concavity of $g_k(x)$ implies that $l''_k(x)<0$.
 Using Lemma~\ref{Lemma-1}, we can show that

 which is equivalent to $g_{k-2}(x)/g_k(x)>g_{k-4}(x)/g_{k-2}(x)$.
 The proof is completed. $\Box$